castor4bit/beautichunk/README.md

 Beautichunk is a TypeScript-based tool that takes minified or obfuscated JavaScript code and:
 - ✨ Beautifies the code for improved readability
-- 📦 Splits large files into manageable chunks (< 256KB)
+- 📦 Splits large files into manageable chunks
 - 🔗 Preserves execution order and dependencies
+- 🎭 Supports both browser and Node.js environments
-- 🚀 Generates a loader for seamless integration
+- 🚀 Generates appropriate loaders for each environment

 ## Installation